Understand and manage your natural gas bill

 - from Manitoba Hydro at rates regulated by the Public Utilities Board.

 - Supplemental Gas: Natural gas that we purchase to ensure supply is available when demand is higher than normal.
-This usually represents approximately 6 per cent of a customer’s annual natural gas use, but does fluctuate during warmer- or colder-than-normal years.
+This usually represents approximately 6% of a customer’s annual natural gas use, but does fluctuate during warmer- or colder-than-normal years.

 - Transportation to Manitoba Hydro: The cost of transporting natural gas to Manitoba.
 It includes pipeline charges and the cost of storage facilities where we store natural gas purchased in the summer for use in the winter.